Sponsor and status

-This resolution was introduced on September 4, 1985, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 4, 1985, in a previous session of Congress, but it did not receive a vote.

 Representative for Hawaii's 1st congressional district